jeremytammik/tbc/a/1927_new_analytical_model.md

 ####<a name="3"></a> Praise for Modeless RevitLookup

-A lot of praise came in on Twitter and LinkedIn for the new [modeless RevitLookup](https://thebuildingcoder.typepad.com/blog/2021/10/bridges-regeneration-and-modeless-revitlookup.html):
+We received praise on Twitter and LinkedIn for the new [modeless RevitLookup](https://thebuildingcoder.typepad.com/blog/2021/10/bridges-regeneration-and-modeless-revitlookup.html):

 - This is a breakthough. &ndash; <i>Joshua Lumley @joshnewzealand</i>